ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 ### Running with the shell scripts

 To make running CoppeliaSim a bit more ergonomic, we provide some really simple shell scripts to call CoppeliaSim.
 In some sense, they are nothing more than some documentation on what arguments you might want to pass.
-You can call these like `bash ./scripts/start_coppelia_sim.sh` on Linux, `zsh ./scripts/start_coppelia_sim.zsh` on MacOS, and `.\start_coppelia_sim.ps1` on Windows, and have documentation on what arguments you can pass in them.
+You can call these like `bash ./scripts/start_coppelia_sim.sh` on Linux, `zsh ./scripts/start_coppelia_sim.zsh` on MacOS, and `.\start_coppelia_sim.ps1` on Windows.
+The arguments you can pass are:

+- (required positional first argument) the scene you want to load, which is to say, some `.ttt` file.
+- (second positional argument) The TCP port to host the ZMQ Remote API on.
+Which is to say, the port your python code will use to connect to it.
+Passing this can be useful for training your controlers, as CoppeliaSim usually uses around 2 cores, so any system with more than that can get advantage by running multiple in paralel, which means connecting over different ports.
+- (only flag argument, but needs to be after the positional arguments) -h.
+If passed, CoppeliaSim will run in headless mode (which is to say, wihout a graphical interface,) this is also useful when training your controlers, as it makes the sim take less resources.
+CoppeliaSim itself indeed also accepts a `-H` for "true headless" mode, but beware: on some systems, this might cause issues with the camera not giving out any image.

 ## Lua

 Wait?
 We are learning an entirely new programming language?
 Well, yes.
 But, don't worry.
 Lua is a language that is designed specifically to be easy to pick up.
 You'll come across it more often if you end up doing professional software development.
 It's a programming language designed to write config files and small add-ons in.
 I usually call it "sentient json" for that reason.
 It's famously easy to interface with from C, and quite fast.
 For example, it's the configuration / modding language of choice for games like World of Warcraft, Roblox and Factorio, and development tools ranging from Neovim to Redis to MediaWiki (the backend of Wikipedia and WikiData).
 Most people who write it are just making config files, and don't really know the language either.
 Just... bluff your way through this one.
 Just [read the Wikipedia page](<https://en.wikipedia.org/wiki/Lua_(programming_language)#Features>), and copy that when you need a loop, if-statement of similar.
 The standard library is effectively nonexistent, and the syntax is extremely minimal, without support for classes or overloading or any other non-essential feature, so everything the language has to offer is in those few examples.

 Technically, CoppeliaSim also supports Python scripts.
 However, this has only been since recently, and we didn't get that working in time for the course.
 You can try to play around with that if you want.
-However, I encourage you to use Lua, as that is what the Robobo itself uses, meaning you can peak that code whenever you need to see how to get something working.
+However, I encourage you to use Lua, as that is what the Robobo itself uses, meaning you can peek that code whenever you need to see how to get something working.

 ### The used Lua scripts